Armenians in Syria: Organizations

+Language

+Original Armenians of Syria, known as al-arman al-qidam (lit. 'the old Armenians') traditionally spoke Arabic.
+With the arrival of more Armenians following the genocide, the linguistic composition of Syrian Armenians became more diverse, as one could hear the Armenian dialect of Zeytun and the Turkish dialects of Marash and Aintab in the courtyard of a church at the same time.

+Following the Armenian Genocide, many of the Armenians that arrived in Syria did not speak Western Armenian.
+Many spoke Turkish, or would speak their own dialects of Western Armenia from Eastern Anatolia.
+This would gradually change as Armenians established themselves throughout Syria (and by extension Lebanon).
+Schools and churches were built in areas of Armenian settlement, and because of that the newer generations of Armenians (those who fully grew up in Syria) were taught the standardized (modern) version of Western Armenian.

+Because of historical political factors, Armenian has rarely been the official language.
+This is shown by the many Turkish, Arabic, and Persian words in Middle Armenian texts.

 Religion

 Armenians in Syria are mainly followers of the Armenian Apostolic Church, with a minority of Armenian Catholics and Armenian Evangelicals.
 The Church has a very important role in unifying Armenians in Syria.

 After 301 AD, when Christianity became the official state religion of Armenia and its population, Aleppo became an important centre for the Armenian pilgrims on their way to Jerusalem.
 Yet, not considered an organized community in the city, Armenian presence was notably enlarged in Aleppo, during the Armenian Kingdom of Cilicia (12th century), when a considerable number of Armenian families and merchants settled in the city creating their own businesses, residencies, and gradually schools, churches and prelacy.
 The Armenian church of the Forty Martyrs in Aleppo was mentioned for the first time in 1476.
 In 1624, as a result of the growing number of Armenian residents and pilgrims, the Armenian prelacy started to build a quarter near the church which kept its original name Hokedoun (Spiritual House), up to now.
 It was designated to serve as a settlement for the Armenian pilgrims on their way to Jerusalem.

+The Armenian church was a support center for Syrian-Armenians during the civil war.
+During the times when Armenians were flourishing in Syria, they built more than 30 churches all around Syria.
+Although Armenians may be divided into political parties and specific beliefs, the church is the center that gathers them together.
+During the war, many churches were destroyed; however, Armenians rebuilt them as a testament to their enduring faith despite external challenges.